 More Dog Breeds and Further Research

-No matter the breed, it's important to do your research before you get one.
-If you think the Saint Bernard is the right dog for you, be sure to do your homework.
-Talk to other Saint Bernard owners, reputable breeders, rescue groups, and your veterinarian to learn more.
+No matter the breed, it's important to do your research to make sure a dog will fit with your lifestyle.
+Talk to Saint Bernard owners, reputable breeders, rescue groups, and veterinarians to learn more.

 If you’re interested in similar breeds, check out:

 There’s a whole world of potential dog breeds out there—with a little research, you can find the right one to bring home!

 Saint Bernards can be excellent family dogs as long as they have proper training and socialization.
 They tend to be gentle and patient with kids.
 But they should always be supervised around young children.
 Due to their large size, they might accidentally knock over a small child.